OpenNebula/docs/source/deployment/references/one_scalability.rst

 This environment variable can be also used for Sunstone.

-Also, one of the main barriers to scale opennebula is list operations on large pools.
-Since OpenNebula 5.8, pools are listed in a *summarized* form.
-However we recommend to make use of the search operation to reduce the pool sizes returned by oned.
+Also, one of the main barriers to scale opennebula is the list operation on large pools.
+Since OpenNebula 5.8, vm pool is listed in a *summarized* form.
+However we recommend to make use of the search operation to reduce the pool size returned by oned.
 The search operation is available for the VM pool since version 5.8.

 Driver Tuning
 =============